 Now, there are a plethora of articles which outline how to create effective communication strategies in the workplace:

 Seems simple, right?
-Then why do so many us get it wrong?
+Then why do so many of us get it wrong?

-In my opinion, here where we went wrong (and what we did to fix it).
+In my opinion, here is where we went wrong (and what we did to fix it).

 When we integrate effective communication strategies in the workplace now, we have to think to ourselves, what’s the context that leads us to this direction?
 Do people outside the leadership team have the same information?
 If not, you have to communicate the context first, even if you are busting at the seams to present the new opportunity.